 To celebrate my 39th birthday today, here are 39 quotes on the Incarnation of Jesus Christ, the eternally begotten Son of God.

 “Adopt the same attitude as that of Christ Jesus, who, existing in the form of God, did not consider equality with God as something to be exploited.
 Instead he emptied himself by assuming the form of a servant, taking on the likeness of humanity.
-And when he had come as a man, he humbled himself by becoming obedient to the point of death — even to death on a cross. …
+And when he had come as a man, he humbled himself by becoming obedient to the point of death — even to death on a cross.
+For this reason God highly exalted him and gave him the name that is above every name, so that at the name of Jesus every knee will bow — in heaven and on earth and under the earth — and every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.” …